PTSD & Trauma Therapy in NYC

 See also: Overview of PTSD Treatment Options

-CPT is a treatment developed by psychologists at the VA in the 1990s.
+Cognitive processing therapy (CPT) is a treatment developed by psychologists at the VA in the 1990s.
 It is typically twelve sessions long, and has been proven effective in research trials.
 CPT emphasizes changing your thinking in order to change the way you feel.
 Traumatic events often change our beliefs.
 For those of us who develop PTSD, these changes are profound.
 Unfortunately, the changes are often unhelpful and feed into PTSD.
 CPT helps people examine and eventually to readjust their thinking in ways that are uniquely helpful.

 About prolonged exposure treatment for PTSD